chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 From a server record, the user can drill down into **Compliance** report detail by clicking the name on an individual **Compliance** report.
 Compliance report record displays related information for:
 - Compliance report profiles - all profiles executed during the compliance scan.
 - Compliance report results - all results from the compliance scan.
-In addition, the user can drill down into each **Compliance** report profile to view the individual results for each profile.
-Full Chef compliance report details are available for each server.
+In addition, the user can drill down into each **Compliance** report profile to view the individual results for each profile.<br  /> Full Chef compliance report details are available for each server.
 Compliance reports are also available from the **Compliance** report module.
 ## Uninstalling
 To uninstall the application:
 - In the ServiceNow instance, navigate to the **System Applications** > **Applications** menu.